munificent/craftinginterpreters/book/classes.md

 [placement new]: https://en.wikipedia.org/wiki/Placement_syntax

-The latter is what we tend to think of when we think of "constructors", but the language itself has usually done some ground work for us first before we get to that point.
+The latter is what we tend to think of when we hear "constructor", but the language itself has usually done some groundwork for us first before we get to that point.
 In fact, our Lox interpreter already has that covered when it creates a new LoxInstance object.